UC Master Gardeners, Santa Clara County, CA

 Web Comments – Was first introduced into U.S. in 1901, reintroduced by Seed Savors Exchange several years ago from USDA seeds.
 Weight is 6–8 lbs, red flesh, and dark green seeds.
 83 days.

-Experimenter Comments – Plants were very prolific, bearing 11 mature melons of 8–14 lbs, 7–13" long and 7–9" diameter, oblong fruit.
+Experimenter Comments – Plants were very prolific, bearing 11 mature melons of 8–14 lbs, 7–13 inches long and 7–9 inch diameter, oblong fruit.
 The flesh of this melon is yellow with nearly black rind.
-Fruit weight 11–14 lbs, 11–14" long and 7–8" diameter, oblong shape.
+Fruit weight 11–14 lbs, 11–14 inches long and 7–8 inch diameter, oblong shape.
 Planted tan seed and harvested small black seed.
 The fruit was harvested 95–157 days after seeding.
 Top ranking in taste tests.

 Summary